 In the ICU’s, residents take extended call every fourth night, interspersed with day shifts.
 Interns work either day and night shifts of up to 13 hours' duration.

 Q: When are my days off?

-Q: What are Interdisciplinary Care Rounds?
+Q: Are there Multi-disciplinary Care Rounds?

 Q: How does the program teach quality improvement?